krypros/PR-KGE/README.md

 ## Acknowledge

-This code is based on the OpenKE project[code](https://github.com/thunlp/OpenKE).
+This code is based on the OpenKE project [code](https://github.com/thunlp/OpenKE).

 The code is based on [DualE](https://github.com/Lion-ZS/DualE).